LunarWatcher/lunarwatcher.github.io/content/posts/2022-06-12-fun-with-ssh.md

 That NAS is powered by SSH.
 I did not know SSH could do that before I hooked it up.

 The main advantage with SSH for me is that it's the only service I actually have exposed to the internet.
 The more it can do, the fewer services I need to expose, and the harder I can fortify my network when I need to connect to it remotely.
+Aside slightly bad Windows support, the upsides are many.

-Now, unfortunately, I need a Windows laptop because my uni is annoying and hasn't fully built out computers for exam use.
-The only way I have a chance of maintaining a functional Windows partition is if this laptop is Windows-only; a concern I didn't think about when I sat there enjoying my Linux-main environment back in March.
-Y'know, before the great ~~reset~~ laptop death.
+So, what else can it be used for?

 ## VPN?